Tom-Bom-badil/home-assistant_helios-vallox/readme.md

 ### Installation

-Copy the files into the directories under /config.
+Upload the directories and files with original pathes to your HA.
 Then add to your configuration.yaml:

 ```yaml
 ventilation:  !include custom_components/helios_vallox_ventilation/configuration.yaml
 ```

 IP and port can be adjusted in that file.
+No more configuration needed.

 **Please note: This software is still under development - we hit the end of the Alpha phase and it is working well for me, so I made it available to the public.
 Lot's of features are yet to come, including a graphical configuration in HA (although it's only IP and Port that need to be configured).
 Working on this right now.**